ubccr/xdmod-ondemand/docs/upgrade.md

    unknown ports and the corresponding regular expressions that will be used to match those page impressions against the log files and 2) save this list into a CSV file at `/var/lib/mysql/reverse-proxy-port-id-regex-map-RESOURCE_NAME.csv`.
-If
+Make sure to change the value of `RESOURCE_ID` below to the ID of the resource.
-   you want a different output file path, make sure to change the value below `INTO OUTFILE` before running the query.
+   If you want a different output file path, make sure to change the value below `INTO OUTFILE` before running the query.
+   - NOTE: The query below assumes your SQL database is in a time zone 4 hours behind UTC and the log files have times listed in a time zone 5 hours behind UTC.
+Change the values `-04:00`, `-05:00`, and `-0500` accordingly.
+     Note that because of daylight saving you may have to run these steps twice, once for standard time and once for daylight time.
+   - NOTE: The query below assumes you are using the default value in the configuration file `portal_settings.d/ondemand.ini` for the parameter `webserver_format_str`.
     ```sql
     SELECT
         p.id,